mtcq/unitary_inverse/README.md

 We have also used functions of QETLAB ([QETLAB](http://www.qetlab.com/) - A MATLAB Toolbox for Quantum Entanglement), but all used functions can be find in the subfolder [QETLAB_used_functions](https://github.com/mtcq/unitary_inverse/tree/master/universal_unitary_inverse/QETLAB_used_functions).

-%It has been tested on Matlab R2018A, and CVX 2.1
+It has been tested on Matlab R2018A, and CVX 2.1

 The main scripts of this repositories are: